JamesTsay-12/blog-site/finance/index.md

 - Real-world experiences with money management

-My aim is to be objective, data-driven, and supported by other references, while being open to different points of view.
-Take these articles as food for thought instead of directive financial advice.
+My aim here is to be objective, data-driven, and supported by other references, while being open to different points of view.
+Please take these blogs as food for thought instead of directive financial advice.
 Hopefully there are some useful perspectives shared here.
 ---

 ### 📚 Recent Posts